 There are two types of iron – haem and non-haem iron.

-|Haem||Animal foods such as beef, lamb, chicken, fish and offal.
+Where it is found: Animal foods such as beef, lamb, chicken, fish and offal.

+Absorption: Well absorbed by the body.
 Red meat is the best source of iron.

-|Non–haem||Mainly in plant foods such as beans, lentils, green leafy vegetables, nuts and seeds, wholegrain cereals and iron fortified breakfast cereals, some dried fruit and nuts, eggs.
+Where it is found: Mainly in plant foods such as beans, lentils, green leafy vegetables, nuts and seeds, wholegrain cereals and iron fortified breakfast cereals, some dried fruit and nuts, eggs.

+Absorption: Not as well absorbed as haem iron.
 To boost absorption include foods containing vitamin C and animal protein with foods containing non-haem iron.

 "Iron is often low in women," says Jean Hailes naturopath Sandra Villella.
 "It's a balancing act of correct intake and maintenance of desired levels.
 Poor iron intake or an increase in blood loss, for example from heavy periods, may result in iron deficiency.
 It's important to have a blood test before taking iron supplements to look at both haemoglobin (iron containing protein in red blood cells) and ferritin (iron store) levels."